-Brachial Plexus Injury Lawyer
+Brachial Plexus Injury Lawyer in Chicago, IL

 Brachial plexus birth injuries affect the function of a baby’s arms and hands.
 They can lead to lifelong disabilities.
 They often occur when a doctor performs a vaginal birth when they should have done a C-section instead.
-Our award-winning brachial plexus injury lawyers help parents recover financial compensation from negligent health care providers who cause these preventable injuries.
+Our award-winning brachial plexus injury attorneys help parents recover financial compensation from negligent health care providers who cause these preventable injuries.

 The brachial plexus is a network of nerves in the neck and chest connecting the nerves in the arms to the spinal cord.
 Each side of the body has an independent brachial plexus.
 These nerves control the movements of the arms and hands.
-When the nerves sustain damage during birth, the newborn can experience weakness, partial paralysis, or total paralysis in the corresponding arm or hand.
+When the nerves sustain damage during birth, the newborn can experience weakness, partial paralysis, or total paralysis in the corresponding arm or hand.Â

 Brachial plexus injuries may be temporary or permanent, depending on the extent of the damage.
-The American Academy of Orthopaedic Surgeons categorizes brachial plexus injuries by their severity as follows:
+The American Academy of Orthopaedic Surgeons categorizes brachial plexus injuries by their severity as follows:Â Â

 - Neuropraxia – mild stretching of the nerves that causes temporary weakness